 A Network for Grateful Living (ANG*L) offers periodic retreats, workshops, and symposiums.
 We are happy to receive inquiries about offering an event in your area.
-We also foster ongoing grateful-living groups and create e-courses which are available, after their debut, to schedule at your convenience.
+We foster ongoing grateful-living groups and create e-courses which, after their debut, you can schedule at your convenience.

 What does it mean to be grateful through the ups and downs of life?
 How can we appreciate the gift of each day without minimizing the challenges that face us personally and as a global community?
-Through the mediums of music, movement, poetry, conversation, and collage we will explore how we even come to ask such questions and how gratefulness applies to our losses, to our everyday lives, and to our relationships.
+Through mediums of music, movement, poetry, and collage we explore how we even come to ask such questions and how gratefulness applies to our losses, our everyday lives, and our relationships.

 This retreat is designed to help refill the reserves of people suffering from burn-out that results from compassion fatigue, overwork, or (as is often the case) a confluence of the two.
 We will explore gratefulness as a way of life with specific practices that restore our sense of sufficiency and wonder in the present moment – the only moment fully given to us – thus easing our anxiety about whether we have enough money, friendship, and other resources to get by.
 Through guided meditation, journaling, dialogue, life review, music, quiet space to breathe, and other tools, we will reconnect with what most inspires us.
 This is a non-judgmental retreat in which it is okay to be ungrateful, which is sometimes a necessary step in peeling off layers to a fundamental gratitude that springs from simply being alive.